osu361/OSU_Calculator/README.md

 3. Enter: export DISPLAY=:0.0
 4. Enter: ssh -Y username@remote host

+*To install necessary packages please run the setup.py file:*

+    python3 setup.py install

+*depending on the permissions you might need to elevate using*

+sudo or another admin privileges

+*please make sure that you're using a version of Python with tKinter*

-*To test if successful Enter:*  python3 -m tkinter
+*To test if successful Enter:*

+    python3 -m tkinter

 This should launch a tkinter test window